 Only after you’ve exhausted all ways of delegating and aligning, you may need to re-assign the task to someone else if you feel that the skills gap is still too big.
 Don’t forget you are the person who chose the person to delegate to so, in the spirit of “mistakes happen” even by you, handle the transition with compassion, secure their alignment and understanding, and for sure don’t play the blame game.

 Delegating tasks is one of the toughest aspects of managing a team.
-Consider partnering with an Executive Coach to navigate scenarios like this better or upskilling by joining the ranks of Leaders Who Coach™.
+Consider up-skilling by enrolling in Leaders Who Coach™.